model-checking/rust-lean-models/README.md

     `theorem is_char_boundary_EQ : is_char_boundary s p =  is_char_boundary_def s p`.

-When Rust description cannot be efficiently expressed in Lean (require recursions, or very unintuitive), we can:
+When the description of a Rust function cannot be efficiently expressed in Lean (requires recursions, or is unintuitive), we can:
 - Define the definitional version (similar to Case 1) based on a recursive trivial function, then prove the equivalence theorem.
 For example, the `byteSize_def` function is defined on the simple function `sum_list_Nat`